DomDF/Shiny_apps/README.md

 https://engineeringdecisionanalysis.shinyapps.io/J_scorers/

-An interactive plot of Juventu FC's top goalscorers by comeptition, each season.
+An interactive plot of Juventus FC's top goalscorers by comeptition, each season.
 The user is able to specify a range of seasons, compeitions and labels to include.

 ### prior_pred_app.R: